bp-studio/bp-studio.github.io/manual.md

 (but not with their corresponding circles) and try to determine the shape of all flaps and rivers automatically.
 For a very brief account of the method of generating stretch patterns used in this app, see [[2]](notes.html#b2) and [[3]](notes.html#b3).

-When you finish your design, you can save your project, save the entire workspace, or export the design to CP formats for further editing in other softwares (such as [Oriedita](https://oriedita.github.io/)).
+When you finish your design, you can save your project, save the entire workspace, or export the design to CP/[FOLD](https://github.com/edemaine/fold) formats for further editing in other softwares (such as [Oriedita](https://oriedita.github.io/)).
 Note that CP exporting is not intended to generate flat-foldable CPs (which is beyond the scope of BP Studio for now),